FOSS4GAcademy/GST104FOSS4GLabs/Module 7 Lab/QGIS 2.8 and Inkscape 0.91/Module 7 Lab.md

 		+ Type: Decimal number (real)
 		+ Width: 3
 		+ Precision: 1 (this allows for 1/10th of a point sizing)
+28. Save your edits and stop editing.
-28. Open the Label properties for the Natural Layer.
+29. Open the Label properties for the Natural Layer.
+30. Choose the Placement tab.
+31. Set the Data Defined Override for the Coordinate X and Coordinate Y to the fields you created.
-29. Select the Text tab.
+32. Select the Text tab.
 30. For the Font Size property, set the Data Defined Override to the LFontSize field you just created.
 31. Click OK.
 The map should look the same, since the Natural layer was already labeled with size of 9.0 point labels.

 Before we change labels sizes of individual parks, let’s set up the text wrapping so we can change both the font size and label wrap at once later.

 32. Re-open the Label properties for the Natural layer.
 33. Select the Formatting tab.
-34. Set Wrap on character to ‘\n’ (without the quotes).
+34. Set Wrap on character to ‘\\n’ (without the quotes).
 The property should look like the figure below.
-The ‘\n’ character sequence is a common way to denote that a carriage return and line feed should be inserted at that location in a string of text.
+The ‘\\n’ character sequence is a common way to denote that a carriage return and line feed should be inserted at that location in a string of text.
 We will use that sequence to identify locations in label text where the label should continue on the next line.

 ![Wrap on Character Property for Natural Layer](figures/Wrap_on_Character_Property_for_Natural_Layer.png "Wrap on Character Property for Natural Layer")